VirtualFIB/VirtualFIB/README.md

  - __Change to Stage Simulator:__ Change mode, scene and workspace to the Stage Simulator (below).
  - __Animation options:__ Click to expand with multiple behind-the-scenes options to tweak the animation or switch granularly between Animation or Live Preview behaviors.

+### Post Welder

+- Post Welder includes the Beam View and Change to Module menus, the PostSim Liftout Animator which is a copy of the Liftout Animator.
+These are all described above.
+- The only new interface is the Post Simulator, which can be used to move the half-grid post in X,Y,Z,T and R. Finally, __Zero Post__ sets all post values to 0.

 ### Stage Simulator Window:

 - Clicking the __Change to Stage Simulator__ button in the Liftout animator will bring you to the Stage Simulator:

 ![Screenshot: StageSim](/doc_screenshots/doc_stagesim1.jpg?raw=true "StageSim 1")